Browse another subject:

 ACC 201 Intermediate Accounting I (3-0-1) 4 hrs.

 Stresses a broader application of accounting principles.
 Theory is emphasized as it relates to valuation and changes in the financial position and operations of the business entity.
 Problems and cases are studied as they relate to generally accepted accounting principles.
 Prerequisite: ACC 102.
+Or, an A- or better in ACC 101, Co-requisite: ACC 102.
 F View Course Syllabus

 ACC 202 Intermediate Accounting II (3-0-1) 4 hrs.